 Stopover 2: SEAGULL MOUNTAIN RESORT

 Seagull Mountain Resort is located in Marilog, along Buda (Bukidnon-Davao) Road.
-It is a perfect spot for bladder break and picture taking.
+It is a perfect spot for a quick coffee break, a bladder break, and maybe some picture taking.
 They also have yummy muffins for sale.

 And while you're here, you might as well take the chance to take beautiful overlooking landscape photos.
 At an elevation of 4000 feet, the view is unquestionably awesome.
 You can also help some of the kids here who sell souvenir items.